AY2324S2-CS2113T-T09-2/tp/docs/UserGuide.md

 Examples:

-- `restock -n apples -q 50` This will add the quantity of "apples" in your inventory list by 50.
+- `restock -n apples -q 50` This will add the quantity of "apples" in your inventory list by 50. .
-- `restock -n kaya spread -q 35` This will add the quantity of "kaya spread" in your inventory list by 35.

 #### Restocking an item using item index

-Format: `restock -n ITEM_INDEX -q ITEM_QUANTITY`
+Format: `restock -i ITEM_INDEX -q ITEM_QUANTITY`

 > ℹ️ To determine the `index` of an item in your inventory, call the `list` command first, and
 > note down the number displayed next to your item of interest.